The Design Secrets Behind The 'Love Is Blind' Pods

 Advertisement

 While the unique design of the pods is one of the main ways Love Is Blind is able to facilitate people falling in love without laying eyes on one another, the decor and layout of the pods also play an important role in getting them to connect with each other.
-"The comforting and soothing colors of the pods were all by design to allow our participants the best chance to really focus on the voice on the other side of the wall," Sadighi shares.
+"The comforting and soothing colours of the pods were all by design to allow our participants the best chance to really focus on the voice on the other side of the wall," Sadighi shares.
 "Even the acoustics of the pods were made to help the other senses relax into the octave of conversations."
-That's definitely different from some of the less-impressive looking film locations featured in The Bachelor.

 Related Content: